 Rituel De Fille

-The brand: With a tagline that reads “spellbinding natural color,” and product names like Devil’s Claw and Love Spell, there’s a distinct mystical, magical vibe to this brand, which still flies somewhat under-the-radar.
-It’s a favorite of Byrdie Editorial Director Faith Xue, who refers to it as, “witchy makeup,” and is also a standout non-toxic option; all of the products are made with 99 percent natural ingredients.
+The brand: With a tagline that reads “spellbinding natural color,” and product names like Devil’s Claw and Love Spell, there’s a distinct mystical, magical vibe to this brand, which still flies somewhat under the radar.
+It’s a favorite of Byrdie Editorial Director Faith Xue, who refers to it as, “witchy makeup,” and is also a standout clean option; all of the products are made with 99 percent natural ingredients.
 Unique colors and textures are also a mainstay.

 The hero product: Cream highlighters are a dime a dozen, but rarely have we come across one that’s this creamy and highlight-y as Rare Light Luminizer.
 The solid formula melts upon contact, instantly sinking into skin for a perfect kiss of luminosity rather than in-your-face sparkle.
 Also noteworthy is the line-up of eight shades, including non-traditional highlight hues like a cool, holographic lavender.